 - Refer to the Dell DR Series System Administrator Guide to verify if it contains information that can explain or resolve your issue.
 See Chapter 9, "Troubleshooting and Maintenance". - Refer to the Dell DR Series System Command Line Reference Guide to verify if it contains information that can explain or resolve your issue. - Read the latest set of Dell DR Series System Release Notes to verify if they contain any information that can explain or resolve your issue. - Locate your Dell support account number and password, locate the Service Tag for your DR Series system, understand your type of support account, and be ready to provide specific details about the system operations you were performing. - Record the content of any status or error dialog messages that you received, and the sequence in which they were displayed. - Generate a current version diagnostics file (or if this is not possible, locate your latest existing diagnostics file). - Using the DR Series system GUI, click Diagnostics → Generate to generate a diagnostics file. - Using the DR Series system CLI, at the system prompt, enter the command diagnostics --collect to generate a diagnostics file.
-For more information, see the Dell DR Series System Command Line Reference Guide. - NOTE: For best results in addressing replication issues, you should generate diagnostics files on both DR Series source and target systems as close in time as possible. - NOTE: Each generated diagnostics file bundle contains information to assist Dell Support with the most current data about: - System alerts and events - System configuration status - System log files - System statistics for storage and replication containers - System hardware component status
+For more information, see the Dell DR Series System Command Line Reference Guide.

+- System alerts and events

+- System configuration status

+- System log files

+- System statistics for storage and replication containers

+- System hardware component status